jychen36/notes/README.md

-# firstproject
+# Notes App

-A new Flutter project.
+A Notes App created with Flutter and Firebase.

 ## Getting Started